aadya9921/VSD-FPGA-INTERNSHIP/TASK2.2(WIP)/README.md

 <img width="700" height="550" alt="Screenshot 2026-06-08 125931" src="https://github.com/user-attachments/assets/e1678b03-97ef-4e3d-8808-4e131152a915" />

 ### Observation:

-The SPIKE simulator successfully executed the RISC-V binary and produced the same output as native GCC Compiler.
+The SPIKE simulator successfully executed the RISC-V binary and produced the same functional output as the native GCC compiler.
+Minor differences were observed in the formatting of console input/output due to the way SPIKE handles terminal I/O and input buffering.
+However, these differences did not affect the correctness of program execution.

 ## C. ANALYSIS AND DEBUGGING OF INSTRUCTIONS
 ### I. FOR O1 OPTIMIZATION LEVEL